 Over the initial survey period nest sites were identified and a crocodile ranch built nearby (see section 31. below).
-The number of nests located in each year is also described in Table 2.
-The majority were from Lake Chamo, but in the early years at least a few were from the southern end of Lake Abaya which is contiguous with Chamo through the 10 km River Kulfo (Bolton, 1984; 1986).
-On a small beach in the North-western section of Lake Chamo over 200 adult crocodiles, many of which are over 5 m total length, can be seen basking at almost anytime.
+The number of nests located in each year is also described in Table 1.
+The majority were from Lake Chamo, but in the early years at least a few were from the southern end of Lake Abaya which is contiguous with Chamo through the 10km river Kulfo (Bolton, 1984; 1986).

+On a small beach in the north-western section of Lake Chamo over 200 adult crocodiles, many of which are over 5m total length, can be seen basking at almost any time.
 This is probably the most outstanding wild crocodile spectacle anywhere in the world (Hutton, 1988a).
+A total of 239 crocodiles were observed along the southern shore of Lake Abaya and the northern shore of Lake Chamo in February 1989 during an aerial survey of Nechisar National Park where the emphasis was placed on counting large mammal populations (Allen-Rowlandson, 1991).

 It is hard from the survey figures available to estimate the total population with any confidence.
 Total estimates are of limited value to the wildlife manager in any case.
 Of more importance are trends.
 It is clear that over the last twenty years, the crocodile population of Lake Chamo has increased rapidly.
-It is believed still to be increasing despite egg utilisation for ranching.
+It is believed still to be increasing despite egg/hatchling utilization for ranching.

-About 100 km of river within the Omo National Park was briefly surveyed by air on 4 February 1989.
-An observer counting only the west bank saw 259 animals larger than 1.5 m total length.
-No comparable surveys have been made from the ground or river itself, but Hirsch (pers. comm.) saw more than 1,000 animals in a stretch of 300 km of water upstream of the Park while "whitewater rafting" in 1984.
+About 100km of river within the Omo National Park was briefly surveyed by air on 4th February 1989.
+An observer counting only the west bank saw 259 animals larger than 1.5m total length.
+No comparable surveys have been made from the ground or river itself, but Hirsch (pers. comm.) saw more than 1,000 animals in a stretch of 300km of water upstream of the Park while "whitewater rafting" in 1984.

-In 1968 Graham reported 8.8 crocodiles/km in the northern section of Lake Turkana which falls with Ethiopia.
-When re-surveyed in 1988 the density had declined slightly (5.22/km), but not significantly (Hutton, 1988b).
+In 1968 Graham reported 8.8 crocodiles/km in the northern section of Lake Turkana which falls within Ethiopia.
+When resurveyed in 1988 the density had declined slightly (5.22/km), but not significantly (Hutton, 1988b).
 The Lake Turkana population is contiguous with that of the Omo River.

-23. Habitat: As noted elsewhere, the human population of Ethiopia has doubled in the last 20 years, and is expected to do so again in the next.
+23. Habitat (trends): As noted elsewhere, the human population of Ethiopia has doubled in the last 20 years, and is expected to do so again in the next two decades.

-Densitities of virtually all large wildlife species have declined as a result of human encroachment into former wilderness, and even protected areas.
-Riverbank settlement and cultivation is a major problem in drier parts of the country and even the Omo River within the National Park is now settled.
+Densities of virtually all large wildlife species have declined as a result of human encroachment into former wilderness, and even protected areas.
+Riverbank settlement and cultivation is a major problem in drier parts of the country and even the Omo river within the National Park is now settled.
 This will have a deleterious effect on crocodiles.
 There is no evidence that people are hunting or feeding on crocodiles (though there is abundant evidence for the reverse), but people and crocodiles compete for raised sandy banks and the crocodiles are commonly unable to use prime nesting areas.
-This is even the case on relatively undisturbed Lake Chamo where crocodile nesting is largely concentrated within Nechisar National Park (Bolton, 1984).
+This is even the case on the relatively undisturbed Lake Chamo where crocodile nesting is largely concentrated within Nechisar National Park (Bolton, 1984).
 Suitable habitat will continue to disappear in this way and it is important to realize that it is this pressure and not exploitation which is the biggest threat to the survival of crocodile in Ethiopia today.
 Indeed, utilization is seen by EWCO as the key to conservation.
 The pilot project based on Lake Chamo is conspicuously successful.
 Both nationally and at a local level the lake is appreciated as a bank of crocodiles capable of earning substantial amounts of foreign currency.
 The conservation status of the population is better than at any other time in its history.